Ageless wonder Mickelson wins PGA to be oldest major champ

-KIAWAH ISLAND, S.C.
-(AP) — Phil Mickelson has delivered so many thrills and spills over 30 years of pure theater that no one ever knows what he will do next.
+Mickelson never thought he was too old to win again, much less a major.
+He just didn’t have much evidence on his side until a remarkable four days at Kiawah Island where he kept his nerve and delivered all the right shots for his sixth major, and by far the most surprising.

-His latest act was a real stunner: A major champion at age 50.
+He made two early birdies with that magical wedge game that never left him, and then let a cast of challengers fall too far behind to catching him in the shifting wind off the Atlantic.

-Mickelson captured his sixth major and by far the most surprising Sunday at the PGA Championship.
-He made two early birdies with that magical wedge game and let a cast of contenders fall too far behind to catch him in the shifting wind of Kiawah Island.
+Mickelson closed with a 1-over 73 to win by two over Brooks Koepka and Louis Oosthuizen.

-He closed with a 1-over 73, building a five-shot lead on the back nine and not making any critical mistakes that kept him from his place in history.
+”One of the moments I’ll cherish my entire life,” Mickelson said. ”I don’t know how to describe the feeling of excitement and fulfillment and accomplishment to do something of this magnitude when very few people thought that I could.”

-“This is just an incredible feeling because I believed it was possible, but everything was saying it wasn’t,” said Mickelson, who had gone more than two years since his last win and had not won a major in nearly eight years.
-He had not even contended in a major in five years.
+”This is just an incredible feeling because I believed it was possible, but everything was saying it wasn’t,” Mickelson said.

 Julius Boros for 53 years held the distinction of golf’s oldest major champion.
 He was 48 when he won the 1968 PGA Championship in San Antonio.